Macrometacorp/docs/docs/queryworkers/query-workers.md

 ## Edit a Query Worker

-To edit a Query Worker, do the following.
+To edit a query worker:

 1. In **Queries**, click **Saved Queries**.
 2. Double-click the Query Worker that you want to change.
 Macrometa opens that Query Worker in the Editor tab.